We

 waiting and they swap some spit.

-Meanwhile, Jennifer goes out for a stroll
+Meanwhile, Jennifer goes for another

 too, and knows Kovack and Brent are in

 cahoots.
-Leading him to the cliffs, she
+Thus, leading him to the cliffs, she

-heads down the path, always staying just
+heads down the steep and curving path, always staying just

-trail to a landing.
-She calls out to him
+she calls out to him

-from her hiding space, and as he leans over
+from her hiding space, and, as he leans over

-the railing to try and see her it breaks
+the railing to try and see her, it breaks

 under his weight, causing him to plummet into the